vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dQw4w9WgXcQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 {% endraw %}
 ```

+**Q: Can I disable the required login?**\
+A: No, but you can increase the hours your login token is valid.
+The default value is `48` hours.
+Use the environment variable `TOKEN_TIME` to increase this time to something like `999999`.

 **Q: Where can I find more info about Mealie**\
 A: Checkout the [website](https://hay-kot.github.io/mealie/) or via [Discord](https://discord.gg/QuStdQGSGK)